Bablic/bablic-php/README.md

 handle_request() - request middleware, renders html optimized for crawling engines, only to crawling engines

 bablic_top() - generates the snippet code to put in the page head tags

-bablic_bottom() - generates the snippet code to put in the page bottom